martinmergili/mujoco_playground/mujoco_playground/_src/locomotion/solo8/README.md

 ### `solo8/trotting_demonstration/`
 Contains the full **two-stage training pipeline** and evaluation tools.

+- `demonstration_trajectory.py`
+  Generates a reference trajectory that roughly captures the desired trotting motion, using a Bézier-based swing profile for the z-position and a sinusoidal function for the x-position

 - `trotting_demonstration_stage1.py`
-  First training stage: imitation learning based on a predefined trajectory
+  The first stage is used to track the demonstration trajectory.
+This helps the policy learn the basic coordination pattern required for trotting.

 - `trotting_demonstration_stage2.py`
-  Second stage: improves robustness and removes timing dependence
+  Second stage: improves robustness, removes timing dependence, and introduces domain randomisation to facilitate a better sim-to-real transfer

-- `demonstration_trajectory.py`
-  Generates a reference trajectory that roughly captures the desired trotting motion

 - `evaluate_stage1.py`, `trotting_diagnostics.py`
   Used for evaluation and visualization

 - `diagnostics_output/`
   Stores generated plots and results

----

-## Training Approach

-The training is split into two stages:

-### Stage 1 – Imitation Learning
-A reference trajectory is used, and the agent is trained to follow it as closely as possible.
-This helps the policy learn the basic coordination pattern required for trotting.

-### Stage 2 – Robust Locomotion
-In the second stage:
-- Time dependency is relaxed
-- The learned behavior becomes more flexible
-- Robustness is improved against disturbances
-- Domain randomization is introduced

 ---